hist3907b-winter2015/module2-findingdata/m2-exercises.md

 - You might want to make a note in your notebook about what all those 'flags' in the command are doing.
 [Here's the wget manual](http://www.gnu.org/software/wget/manual/wget.html)
 - Once it starts working, you might see something like this:
 ![Imgur](http://i.imgur.com/Sh3LEQ4.png)
+- if you're really stuck, see this [blog post from the Internet Archive](http://blog.archive.org/2012/04/26/downloading-in-bulk-using-wget/)

 The command is finding a bunch of index.html files at first, which it is discarding because we're interested in the full text stuff instead.
 Let it run; eventually it'll start finding the stuff you're looking for.